mattermost/mattermost-developer-documentation/site/content/contribute/containers/_index.md

 - [mattermost/mattermost-prod-app](https://hub.docker.com/r/mattermost/mattermost-prod-app) - Community driven image for Mattermost Server. **This Docker repository will be deprecated in Mattermost 6.0**.
 For more information and to check the Dockerfile please refer to https://github.com/mattermost/mattermost-docker.

 - [mattermost/mattermost-prod-db](https://hub.docker.com/r/mattermost/mattermost-prod-db) - Community driven image for Database to run together with **mattermost/mattermost-prod-app**. **This Docker repository will be deprecated in Mattermost 6.0**.
-For more information and to check the dockerfile please refer to https://github.com/mattermost/mattermost-docker
+For more information and to check the Dockerfile please refer to https://github.com/mattermost/mattermost-docker.

 - [mattermost/mattermost-prod-web](https://hub.docker.com/r/mattermost/mattermost-prod-web) - Community driven image for WebServer to run together with **mattermost/mattermost-prod-app**. **This Docker repository will be deprecated in Mattermost 6.0**.
 For more information and to check the dockerfile please refer to https://github.com/mattermost/mattermost-docker